foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 ```
 sudo service caddy restart
 ```
+>Caddy handles all forwarding to HTTPS as well as the encryption certificates.
+No further configuration is needed to get those working. {.is-info}

 35. Test your site by opening a new browser tab to your domain name.
 If everything is working, you will see Foundry load and the site will have the encrypted lock icon.
 It is now ready for use and no further configuration is needed.

 > This concludes the portion of the guide that sets Foundry up and running.
 You may now continue using Foundry this way without issue going forward.
 However, if you want to set up backups or configure the S3 storage you can continue below. {.is-info}